davidmcfar/labreview/README.md

 - Javascript

 ## Installion
-''Cd to the location of your choice, and then 'git clone'.
-Hack away!''
+'Cd' to the location of your choice, and then 'git clone'.
+Hack away!

 ## License
 MIT